MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-dnsclient.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies that link local multicast name resolution (LLMNR) is disabled on client computers.

 LLMNR is a secondary name resolution protocol.
 With LLMNR, queries are sent using multicast over a local network link on a single subnet from a client computer to another client computer on the same subnet that also has LLMNR enabled.
 LLMNR does not require a DNS server or DNS client configuration, and provides name resolution in scenarios in which conventional DNS name resolution is not possible.